-For young people to make good careers decisions, this information must be made available to them and to their parents.
-Career advisors, few of whom have any knowledge of Australia's VET system and its employment outcomes, need to understand what this information means for young people, and be trained to provide it.
+For young people to make sound careers decisions, this information must be made available to them, to their parents, and to other influencers.
+Career advisors, few of whom have strong knowledge of Australia's VET system and its employment outcomes, need to understand what this information means for young people, and be trained to provide it.

-Recommendation: Data that accurately compare VET and higher education sector job outcomes, including starting salaries, student debt, and short- and long-term career pathways, should be collected, collated and effectively communicated to young people, through career advisors as well as through a national media campaign.
+Recommendation: Data that accurately compare VET and higher education sector job outcomes, including starting salaries, student debt, and short- and long-term career pathways, should be collected, collated and effectively communicated to young people, through career advisors as well as through a media campaign.